-3. Initial Rank and Qualifications for Teaching Faculty Appointments a) An earned master's degree or a post-baccalaureate certification that normally requires thirty semester hours of credit from an appropriately accredited university, if the master's degree is not the recognized terminal degree in the field;
+3. Initial Rank and Qualifications for Teaching Faculty Appointments a) An earned master's degree in the field;

 This section describes the general qualifications for teaching faculty ranks at Quinnipiac University.
 In certain cases, a department may have unique criteria for the rank qualifications for specific disciplines, which shall be agreed upon by the department and appropriate Dean.
 In general, the ranks and qualifications for teaching faculty positions are: